noodldocs/noodldocs.github.io/nodes/data/collection.md

 **Limit**
 Specifies the maximum number of **Models** that will be fetched from the cloud store.

+**Skip**
+Specifies a number of *Models* that will be skipped when returning the result of the query.
+This is typically used together with *limit* to achieve pagination.

 **Filter**
 The type of filter to choose, can be *Simple* or *JSON*.
 See below for more details.